-Sony Movies, Friday 26th, 21:00
+Sony Movies, Tuesday 24th, 21:00

 On a hot summer weekend in the late 1950s, four boys from the sleepy town of Castle Rock set out to find the body of a boy that has recently been reported missing.
 On their journey they get into a variety of dangerous situations, share their problems and begin their journey to adulthood.
 This coming of age film is based on the Stephen King novella The Body, and in terms of adaptations the writer’s work it is second only to The Shawshank Redemption, which came from the same anthology.
 It works as both a comedy and drama thanks to some brilliant performances from a young cast that would all go on to be major stars, and a carefree spirit that will remind you of simpler days spent in the outdoors with friends.

 They Live (1988)

 Arguably John Carpenter’s last truly enjoyable film, They Live stars the late Roddy Piper as a man that discovers the world is being overtaken by aliens that have infiltrated society.
 This deception can only be seen by the use of special sunglasses, which reveal the aliens’ true faces and the subliminal messages they are using to subdue humanity.
 Piper does a decent job in a role that was probably intended for Kurt Russell, and his pro wrestling background brings extra realism to a brilliant fight scene with co-star Keith David.
 The movie is far from perfect, but offers enjoyable Sci-Fi action with a touch of satire, and also features one of the most quotable movie lines of all time.